ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0045-the-narathiwat-incident-2026.md

 - off‑mic, he added: *“If it were me, I wouldn’t let him survive.”*
 - MPs and civil society actors expressed concern about the implications of the remark
 - investigations into the misuse of state resources are ongoing

+Additional reporting (April 2026) documents:

+- public apologies by the Prime Minister and Lt Gen Narathip
+- clarification that earlier remarks were attributed to miscommunication
+- concerns raised by representatives of Islamic educational institutions
+- requests for the commander’s reassignment
+- government statements that these concerns would be reviewed
+- announcements of expanded engagement between ISOC and educational institutions

 These facts form the empirical basis for the structural analysis below.